Maternity Care Deserts: Bridging the Gaps in Maternal Health

 Every Texas mother deserves care, no matter her ZIP code.

-But for thousands of women, maternity care is too far away, or not available at all.
-Save Texas Moms is working with partners across the state to close those gaps, one county at a time.
+But for thousands of women, maternity care is too far away or not available at all.

 What Are Maternity Care Deserts?